barde/radiosolar/README.md

 ### Why

 Proof of concept to make a low power device with the ESP8266.
+Maybe some help for makers who don't want to spend their time debugging and searching through lots of forum posts.

 ### How

-Get the hardware.
++ Get the hardware.
-Clone repository.
++ Clone repository.
-Make your own credentials.h with SSID, Wifi Passwort and your Thinkspeak configuration.
++ Make your own credentials.h with SSID, Wifi Passwort and your Thinkspeak configuration.

+### Features

++ synchronous wait only for WiFi syscalls.
+Yes, they are mandatory.
++ collection of geiger counts via interrupt
++ ESP8266 Modem Sleep for power preservation
++ MQTT support for thinkspeak

-### What
+### Hardware

-ESP8266
++ ESP8266
-Sparkfun Geiger Counter
++ Sparkfun Geiger Counter
-Chinese solar panel & charge controller
++ Chinese solar panel
++ charge controller
-Batteries
++ Batteries